-On a good day, and in the right conditions, the MV Pacific Gas can be one of the best wreck dives in Papua New Guinea.
+On a good day, and in the right conditions, the MV Pacific Gas is without doubt one of the best wreck dives in Papua New Guinea.

-My first dive on it was back in 2002, and it remains as one of the most outstanding wreck experiences I have personally had.
+My first dive on the Pacific Gas was back in 2002, and it remains as one of the most outstanding wreck experiences I have personally had.

 We were advised to descend by the mooring line, secured to the bow in about 18m, as a free descent would probably mean getting caught in the current and being swept completely past the wreck.